-We're introducing new bins to most households across the municipality.
-You don't need to do anything - your bins will be replaced as part of our normal recycling collection from 9 July to 17 August.
+We're introducing new bins to most households across the municipality during July, August and September.
+You don't need to do anything - your bins will be replaced as part of our normal recycling collection.
 Simply put your bins out as usual.
 They'll be swapped over after your recycling is emptied.

 - Red lid = garbage